Music therapy classes on the rise

 ”Seeing the other kids, seeing the other parents and just to have something that feels like part of the normal routine even though it’s a very abnormal year has been really important for me and for Ryan, the consistency is something he might not notice, but I think it’s been tremendously beneficial for him," said Laura Kelly of Greentown.

-Mozdian said her classes look different than they did before: no instrument sharing.
+Mozdian says her classes look different than they did before: no instrument sharing.

 The kids and parents are socially distanced, but together sharing music during this crisis can mean so much when many can feel isolated, stressed, even depressed.